square/bionic/docs/what.rst

   files and notebooks -- you can build your flow in a Python file and easily use it from a notebook.
 This lets you combine the version control and reproducibility of files with the rapid iteration environment of notebooks.
-* **Scalable Execution (Work In Progress)**: In future versions of Bionic, entities will be computed in parallel, either on your local machine or on a cluster.
+* **Scalable Execution**: Bionic can automatically distribute tasks over multiple CPUs, so highly parallel dependency graphs can be sped up severalfold with a `one-line code change <concepts.rst#parallel-execution>`_.

 Alternatives
 ------------